 For in Christ Jesus you are all sons of God, through faith.
 For as many of you as were baptized into Christ have put on Christ.
 (Galatians 3:26-27 ESV)

 WHY SHOULD BELIEVERS BE BAPTIsED?

 1. Jesus Christ said those who believe in Him should be baptized.
 Jesus is both Saviour, Lord, and Master for every Christian.
 Baptism provides an opportunity for every believer to publicly declare that they Believe Jesus, and have decided to follow Him.

 Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit.
 (Matthew 28:19 ESV)

 2. The early church, under the leadership of the apostles, baptized every new Believer.
 The first Christians thought it inconceivable that someone could profess faith in Jesus Christ and not be baptized.
 The two were inseparable.
 Immediate baptism provided a rich explanation of God’s work in the life of the new believer.

 But when they believed Philip as he preached good news about the kingdom of God and the name of Jesus Christ, they were baptized, both men and women.
 Even Simon himself believed, and after being baptized he continued with Philip.
 (Acts 8:12-13 ESV)

 WHEN SHOULD BELIEVERS BE BAPTIsED?

 Since baptism is a public profession of faith in Jesus Christ as Lord and Saviour, it should be performed after one understands the Gospel, experiences God’s grace, and responds to the Gospel through faith in Jesus Christ.
 Baptism performed prior to these three things is representative of something other than new life in Christ, and falls short of what Jesus calls us to do.
 Many who have been baptized as infants need not feel offended by this Scriptural understanding of baptism, for their infant baptism was performed with the best of intentions.
 However, obedience to Jesus’ teachings on His terms requires that baptism be representative of faith in Him.
-As sinful people who are desperately dependent upon His grace we should seek to live in obedience to Him.
+As sinful people who are desperately dependent upon His grace, we should seek to live in obedience to Him.